odys-z/Anclient/docsphinx/source/guide/controls/tree.rst

     ./docker-start

-This will pull a docker image, odysz/jsandbox:treeditor, into local container.
+This will pull a docker image, odysz/jsandbox:treeditor, into a local container.

 Start VS Code, load dist/widgets.html with Anprism.
-Follwing is what is expected:
+Following is what is expected:

 .. image:: ../imgs/04-treeditor-1.jpg
    :height: 10em